-More often than not, black eye injuries are relatively minor, resulting from a blow to the eye, nose, or forehead.
-Blood and other fluid collect in the space around the eye, which causes swelling and the typical dark discoloration that gives “black eye” its name.
+More often than not, black eye injuries are minor, resulting from a blow to the eye, nose, or forehead.
+This causes black and blue bruising and bleeding in the tiny blood vessels in the tissues around the eye, which leads to the discoloration that gives “black eye” its name.

 Can I Treat My Black Eye at Home?

 Depending on the severity of the injury, a black eye can take anywhere from one to three weeks to heal.
-While most black eyes heal on their own, if you’re not seeing signs of healing after the first week (minimal pain and swelling, the bruise changing colors from blue-black to yellowish brown and fading) or if it is not fully healed after three weeks, you should make an appointment with your doctor so they can evaluate the injury’s severity.
+Most black eyes heal on their own with signs of healing in the first week.

 When Should I See an Ophthalmologist?

 Black eyes can be a severe injury in some cases.
 Signs that you need to see your ophthalmologist include: